-On the 1st of July 2021, the EU will update its VAT system for goods imported from outside the EU.
+On the 1st of July 2021, the EU updated its VAT system for goods imported from outside the EU.
 The idea is to simplify and standardise the taxation of cross border supplies of goods and services.
 See below for our overview of what this means to UK ecommerce businesses and marketplaces exporting to the EU.

 The new rules are intended to combat fraud and to provide a fairer and more transparent tax system.